 Insurance has been changing since the launch of rideshare companies in Canada.
 Each province has its own regulations on insurance and some companies have now offered rideshare endorsements for drivers on their policies.

-As required by new laws, all the major rideshare companies now have commercial liability policies that cover the drivers and riders.
+As required by new laws, all the major rideshare companies now have commercial liability policies.
+These policies cover both riders and drivers in the event of an accident or injury.

-There is some debate about what happens when the rideshare companies pay out losses to a passenger or other party for damages that were the result of the drivers actions.
+There is some debate about what happens when the rideshare companies pay losses to a passenger or other party for damages.
 As rideshare drivers are independent contractors, the contract they have with companies like Uber typically contain an indemnity clause, whereby Uber could come after the driver to recover any losses they paid out.
-There hasn’t been a history of this action yet but the rideshare landscape is still new and evolving.
+There hasn’t been a history of this action yet but the rideshare landscape is still new and evolving

 Despite the looser vehicle guidelines and requirements to become a driver, it is generally safer to be a rideshare driver and rider.
 This is because you typically don’t deal with cash so there is less of a concern over theft, though there have been reported cases of robberies typically where the drivers phone is stolen.
 Given payment is completed in-app, there is also no concern that the rider will jump out of the vehicle without paying.